 1971 – 1980

-The collapse of the Sex Pistols and the absorption of Punk into the mainstream left Westwood disenchanted.
-In 1980 the shop was refitted and renamed Worlds End, the name still in use today.
+The collapse of the Sex Pistols and the adoption of punk by the mainstream left Vivienne disenchanted.
+In 1980 the shop was refitted and renamed Worlds End, which is still the name that’s in use today.

 The shop’s basement was formerly a restaurant, but Worlds End eventually absorbed it to expand the stockroom and staff facilities.
 Officially the shop hasn’t changed aesthetically since opening its doors.
 The original interior was restored in 2017, but all details remain as they were designed by Vivienne and Malcolm 40 years ago.